5 Halcyon Days

 They have extra drawbacks through deficits in their language and cultural skills.
 “They usually know quite a bit about English grammar before they come – maybe more than native speakers – but when the time comes for them to talk in class, they’re not too sure of themselves.
 They need to be able to speak comfortably in public”.

-“Ongoing language support is the alpha and omega for these students’ progress, over saddled as they are with the quantity of required reading, full of the screaming abdabs about competing with native speakers, facing the risk of flunking and flubbing, plain loneliness and a yen for home.
+As it is they are over saddled with the quantity of required reading, full of the screaming abdabs about competing with native speakers, facing the risk of flunking and flubbing, plain loneliness and a yen for home.
 They are in an alien land without the support of extended family.
 They are surrounded by strangers who hold seemingly free and easy attitudes to matters like sex, that are in direct conflict with traditional values back home.
 Australian informality contrasts sharply with their stricter codes based on respect and harmony.
-Asians generally frown on the swilling, overt lustfulness and rollicking bacchanalia that our boys get up to, whereas they in turn are seen as blue nose spoilsports.
+Asians generally frown on the swilling, overt lustfulness and rollicking bacchanalia that our boys get up to, whereas they in turn are seen as blue nose spoilsports and swots.

 ‘They’re not wowsers are they.’